RapidSilicon/andromeda/README.md

 - python3 -m pip install argparse

 Make targets: From the directory "sim"
-- to run full simulation run : make all  ( Starts with full training, takes around ~ one week hours on CPU/ ~ 36 hours on GPU)
+- to run full simulation run : make all  ( Starts with full training, takes around ~one week on CPU / ~36 hours on GPU)
 - to run lazy simulation run : make lazy  (Lazy simulation does not run the training to any significant precision around 10 minutes )
 - to run hw creation run     : make hardware (Notice that hw creation uses results of training in ./artifacts takes around 36 seconds)